When Is the Best Time

 November and March are topping 20°C/68°F. It is the perfect time for hiking and exploring the valley.
 Nights are chilly temperatures are around freezing.
 It is the coolest and most pleasant time with occasional light showers and overcast days.

 Rain occurs, but you are in the desert it is not an issue here.
 Is there snow in the winter?
 It is rare but happens sometimes, and you must drive carefully on the roads.

 Avoiding the Crowds

-The park is busier during the colder season, especially from February to late May.
+The park is busier during the colder season, especially from March to late May.
 Both campgrounds are filled up before midday.
 Weekends are more crowded than weekdays, and it's less busy in the summer as many visitors want to avoid the heat during the day.
-The winter is the best option to enjoy the desert landscape without the crowds.
+Winter is the best option to enjoy the desert landscape without the crowds.

 However, it's a lot busier in winter than in the summer months.
 Always keep in mind, that it’s a State Park and not a National Park; therefore often underestimated.
 Limited parking at all stops: Arrive either early (before 9 am) or late (after 6 pm) during the peak season.
 Overflow parking is available.

 - Why is it Called Valley of Fire?

 The red sandstone formations look like the entire valley is on fire during sunset.